ashleynilo/fprime/docs/documentation/how-to/develop-gds-plugins.md

   --disable-my-app      Disable the gds_app plugin 'my-app' (default: False) --message MESSAGE     Message to print (default: None)
 ```
-!!! warning
+> [!WARNING]
-    Syntax errors, indentation errors, and other exceptions can arise during this step.
+> Syntax errors, indentation errors, and other exceptions can arise during this step.
 Resolving these errors will allow the help message to display properly.

 To test selection plugins, select them during a normal GDS run:

 ```
 fprime-gds --framing-selection my-plugin
 ```
-!!! warning
+> [!WARNING]
-    Remember to supply any arguments needed for your plugin!
+> Remember to supply any arguments needed for your plugin!

 Application plugins run automatically at start-up.
 To test these plugins, just supply any desired arguments: